The Lower Limb at Risk

 • Practical workshops including manufacture of offloading casts and advanced vascular assessment methods.

-• Intensive five-day teaching block making release for study more manageable and supported by face-to-face or distance learning tutor support in preparation for module assessment.
+• A blended approach to teaching comprising three face-to-face study days and two days virtual delivery makes release for study more manageable.
+Lectures and skills sessions are supported by face-to-face or distance learning tutor support in preparation for module assessment.

 Course Content

-• The Lower Limb at Risk (PODM011) module is delivered as a block of five full days face-to-face teaching, including a mixture of external keynote speakers and internal subject experts.
+• The Lower Limb at Risk (PODM011) module is delivered as a three-day block of face-to-face teaching at the University of Northampton’s Podiatry Clinic, alongside two virtual study days.
+Lectures and skills sessions are delivered by a range of clinical and academic subject experts.
 Teaching methods will comprise a blend of face-to-face teaching sessions, practical workshops, group work and directed online learning.
-Students will also have access to the University’s virtual learning environment (NILE) for all course materials and the University’s Waterside Campus for its extensive library and learning support facilities.
+Students have access to the University’s virtual learning environment (NILE) for all course materials and the University’s Waterside Campus for its extensive library and learning support facilities.

 Indicative content

-• The theory and practice of advanced neurological and vascular assessment.
+• The theory and practice of advanced vascular assessment.

-• Pharmacology related to specific conditions which compromise lower limb viability.
+• Pharmacology related to specific conditions which compromise lower limb viability, and consideration of the role of antibiotics in managing infection.

 • The development and facilitation of care pathways involving the wider multidisciplinary team.

-• Consideration of the importance of education in diabetic foot management and how this may be delivered.
+• Consideration of the importance of education in diabetic/ high-risk foot management and how this may be delivered.

 The module aims to extend clinical and professional practice by critically evaluating theory and linking it to practice.
 Students will aim to relate the theory of aetiology and pathophysiology to management strategies designed to prevent and treat the at risk lower limb.

-Applicants should be professionally registered with the Health and Care Professions Council (HCPC) (or international equivalent), in a profession related to the treatment of lower limb disorders.
+Applicants should be professionally registered with the Health and Care Professions Council (HCPC) (or an alternative professional body e.g., NMC or GMC, or international equivalent), in a profession related to the treatment of lower limb disorders.

-If you would like further information about the course, please contact Lisa Chandler, Module Leader, by email.
+If you would like further information about the lower limb at risk module, please contact Lisa Chandler, Module Leader, by email.

 Please note the modules shown here relate to the academic year 23/24.
 The modules relating to the academic year 24/25 will be available from June 2024.